PREPS Youth Football League

 - At no time are steel cleats permitted.

 - Helmet visors are permitted as long as they remain clear.
-If a player has a colored or mirrored visor an additional waiver of liability must be signed.
+If a player has a colored or mirrored visor an additional waiver of liability must be signed and must be medically approved.

 - Mouth pieces must be attached to the helmet when and where available.
 Mouth pieces are not provided by the league.